Imperial County, California, USA

 Primary resource present at Imperial:

-The 100% owned Imperial project is a high margin, oxide gold development with low cost open pit (“OP”) mining and cyanide heap leaching (“HL”) methods.
+The 100% owned Imperial project is an oxide gold development with potential high margin, low cost open pit (“OP”) mining and cyanide heap leaching (“HL”) methods.
 The proposed project concept is similar to other mines in the area, namely the closed Picacho Mine and operating Mesquite Mine.
 Glamis Gold, Inc. (“Glamis”) prepared a Final Feasibility Study in April 1996 that contemplated a run-of-mine (“ROM”) operation.*

 The project is well studied and bears low technical risk.
 Imperial is a large, near surface, low-grade, oxide heap leach (4 pits: West, East, Singer (2) pits) with low water, air, environmental and biological impact.
 Being far-removed from communities and subsided in local topography, the impact on viewscapes is limited to the immediate project area.
 Kore’s mine and reclamation plan addresses current Federal, State and County regulations and meets California reclamation requirements, including backfilling of metallic mines.

 Accordingly, the Company expects to promptly advance the Imperial project through permitting and toward production.

 Property Description & Location